When the cold, dark days of winter are in full swing, it’s difficult to find time to head out for a paddle and hone those SUP skills.

 Remember to check the pressure of your board, especially if you’ve stored it inflated over a period of time.
 Aim for 20 PSI as your board will sit higher in the water and offer improved stiffness and glide as you paddle.

 2. Check the weather and make a plan

 We are not just talking about the sun shining here (although it helps!).
-Make sure you understand the water temperature, wind speeds, tides and currents when paddle boarding.
-Wind direction is an important one to note, especially if you are planning a long-distance paddle. as even a gentle head wind can make progress slow and increase the wind chill factor.
+Make sure you know the air temperature, water temperature, wind speeds, tides and currents when paddle boarding.
+Wind direction is an important one to note, especially if you are planning a long-distance paddle as even a gentle head wind can make progress slow and increase the wind chill factor.
 Study the forecast before setting off (ideally two forecasts to double check) as the weather at this time of year can be unpredictable and water conditions can change very quickly as a result.

 Photo by Stanu_Pics